- 1. Pain – Simply Explained

-For a diagnosis, you should meet your healthcare provider.
-Make sure to take a list of medications you are using so it helps the doctor identify any underlying illnesses.
-Below are some of the questions they may ask in order to identify the issue and provide the necessary treatment.
+For a formal diagnosis and treatment, you should meet your healthcare provider.
+Make sure to take a list of medications you are taking.
+It helps the doctor identify any underlying illnesses.
+Below are some of the questions they may ask in order to identify the issue and provide the necessary care.

 - Since when have you been experiencing pain?

 - What makes the pain better or bearable?